Azure/cortana-intelligence-price-optimization/Manual Deployment Guide/README.md

   - First Spark Job uses the processed data to train the Retail Demand Forecasting model
   - Second Spark Job solves the Price Optimization problems and outputs the recommended optimal prices

-- **Publish** : The result of both Retail Demand Forecasting and Price Optimization are stored on Azure Data Lake Store
+- **Publish** : The results of both Retail Demand Forecasting and Price Optimization are stored on Azure Data Lake Store

 - **Visualize** : Power BI is used to visualize the results

-- **Pipeline Scheduling** : Azure Data Factory is used to create and schedule the pipeline involving all the above mentioned activities
+- **Pipeline Scheduling** : Azure Data Factory is used to create and schedule the pipelines involving all the above mentioned activities

 ## Setup Steps